Phosphatidylethanolamine and Related Lipids

 2. Phosphatidylethanolamine – Biosynthesis

 The two main pathways employed by mammalian cells for the biosynthesis of phosphatidylethanolamine are the CDP-ethanolamine pathway, i.e., one of the general routes to phospholipid biosynthesis de novo in plants and animals, and the phosphatidylserine decarboxylase pathway, which occur in two spatially separated organelles - the endoplasmic reticulum and mitochondria, respectively.
 Ethanolamine is obtained by decarboxylation of serine in plants, and in animals most must come from dietary sources and requires facilitated transport into cells.
 A small amount of ethanolamine phosphate comes from catabolism of sphingosine-1-phosphate, and this is essential for the survival of the protozoon Trypanosoma brucei.
-The first steps in phosphatidylethanolamine biosynthesis occur in the cytosol and is first the phosphorylation of ethanolamine by two specific ethanolamine kinases to produce ethanolamine phosphate; the reverse reaction can occur by means of the enzyme ethanolamine phosphate phospholyase and this may have a regulatory function in some tissues.
+The initial steps in phosphatidylethanolamine biosynthesis occur in the cytosol with first the phosphorylation of ethanolamine by two specific ethanolamine kinases to produce ethanolamine phosphate; the reverse reaction can occur by means of the enzyme ethanolamine phosphate phospholyase and this may have a regulatory function in some tissues.
 The second step is rate-limiting, i.e., reaction of the product with cytidine triphosphate (CTP) to form cytidine diphosphoethanolamine catalysed by CTP:phosphoethanolamine cytidylyltransferase.

-In the final step, a membrane-bound enzyme CDP-ethanolamine:diacylglycerol ethanolaminephosphotransferase, catalyses the reaction of cytidine diphosphoethanolamine with diacylglycerol to form phosphatidylethanolamine.
+In the final step, a membrane-bound enzyme CDP-ethanolamine:diacylglycerol ethanolaminephosphotransferase catalyses the reaction of cytidine diphosphoethanolamine with diacylglycerol to form phosphatidylethanolamine.
 There are two such enzymes, ethanolamine phosphotransferase 1 (EPT1) in the Golgi and choline/EPT1 (CEPT1) in the endoplasmic reticulum, but EPT1 is more important for the biosynthesis of the plasmalogen form, 1-alkenyl-2-acyl-glycerophosphoethanolamine, and especially molecular species containing polyunsaturated fatty acids, while CEPT1 produced species with shorter-chain fatty acids.
 The diacylglycerol precursor is formed from phosphatidic acid via the action of the enzyme phosphatidic acid phosphohydrolase (see our web pages on triacylglycerols and phosphatidylcholine).

-The second major pathway is the conversion of phosphatidylserine to phosphatidylethanolamine in mitochondria (as discussed also in our web pages on phosphatidylserine).
-Conservation of the this pathway from bacteria to humans suggests that it has been preserved to optimize mitochondrial performance.
-Mitochondria are not connected with the rest of the cell's membrane network by classical vesicular routes, but must receive and export small molecules through nonvesicular transport at zones of close proximity with other organelles at membrane contact sites, such as a specific domain of the endoplasmic reticulum termed the mitochondria-associated membrane (MAM).
+The second major pathway is the conversion (decarboxylation) of phosphatidylserine to form phosphatidylethanolamine in mitochondria (as discussed also in our web pages on phosphatidylserine).
+Conservation of this pathway from bacteria to humans suggests that it has been preserved to optimize mitochondrial performance.
+Mitochondria are not connected with the rest of the cell's membrane network by classical vesicular routes but must receive and export small molecules through nonvesicular transport at zones of close proximity with other organelles at membrane contact sites, such as a specific domain of the endoplasmic reticulum termed the mitochondria-associated membrane (MAM).
 Lipid transport of phosphatidylserine is then enabled by tethers that bridge two membranes, lipid transfer proteins and recruitment proteins.
 In this process, the lipid must traverse two aqueous compartments, the cytosol and the mitochondrial intermembrane space, to reach the inner mitochondrial membrane.

 The phosphatidylserine decarboxylase is located on the external aspect of the mitochondrial inner membrane, and most of the phosphatidylethanolamine in mitochondria is derived from this pathway.
 While various isoforms of the phosphatidylserine decarboxylation exist in prokaryotes, yeasts and mammals, the main forms designated 'PSD1' are found only in mitochondria and are related structurally.
 An isoform designated 'PSD2' is located in the endosomal membranes of yeasts, and the phosphatidylethanolamine formed is the preferred substrate for phosphatidylcholine biosynthesis.
 It is evident that cellular concentrations of phosphatidylethanolamine and phosphatidylserine are closely related and tightly regulated.

 In prokaryotic cells, such as E. coli, in which phosphatidylethanolamine is the most abundant membrane phospholipid, all of it is derived from phosphatidylserine decarboxylation.
 In this instance, the enzyme undergoes auto-cleavage for activation and utilizes a pyruvoyl moiety to form a Schiff base intermediate with phosphatidylserine to facilitate decarboxylation.
 This pathway is also important in mammalian cells and yeasts, although the relative contributions of the two main pathways for phosphatidylethanolamine synthesis in mammalian cells appears to depend on the cell type.
-In cells in culture, more than 80% of the phosphatidylethanolamine is reported to be derived from the phosphatidylserine decarboxylase pathway, but in hamster heart and rat hepatocytes, only ~5% of phosphatidylethanolamine synthesis comes from this route and most is from the CDP-ethanolamine pathway.
+In cells in culture, more than 80% of the phosphatidylethanolamine is reported to be derived from the phosphatidylserine decarboxylase pathway, but in hamster heart and rat hepatocytes, only ~5% of phosphatidylethanolamine synthesis comes from this route, and most is from the CDP-ethanolamine pathway.
 In yeasts, 70% of the phosphatidylethanolamine is generated by PSD1.
 The spatially distinct pools within the cell are functionally distinct, but both are essential to life.
 For example, disruption of the phosphatidylserine decarboxylase gene causes misshapen mitochondria and has lethal consequences in embryonic mice, although phosphatidylethanolamine synthesis continues for a time in other cellular regions.
 Similarly, elimination of the endoplasmic reticulum route is embryonically lethal.

 Three additional minor biosynthetic pathways are known.
 Phosphatidylethanolamine can be formed by the enzymatic exchange reaction of ethanolamine with phosphatidylserine, or by re-acylation of lysophosphatidylethanolamine.
 The second of these is associated with the mitochondria-associated membrane where the phosphatidylserine synthase II is located.
 Finally, the bacterial plant pathogen Xanthomonas campestris is able to synthesise phosphatidylethanolamine by condensation of cytidine diphosphate diacylglycerol with ethanolamine.

-Ether lipids: It should be noted that all of these pathways for the biosynthesis of diacyl-phosphatidylethanolamine are very different and are separated spatially from that producing alkyl,acyl- and alkenyl,acyl-phosphatidylethanolamines and described in a separate webpage, suggesting that there may be functional differences.
+Ether lipids: It should be noted that all of these pathways for the biosynthesis of diacyl-phosphatidylethanolamine are very different and are separated spatially from that producing alkyl,acyl- and alkenyl,acyl-phosphatidylethanolamines and described in a separate web page, suggesting that there may be functional differences.
 In the protozoon T. brucei, for example, it has been demonstrated that the diacyl and ether pools of phosphatidylethanolamine have separate functions and cannot substitute for each other.

 3. Phosphatidylethanolamine – Biological Function